EEN421/EEN421.github.io/_posts/PowerBI & Log Analytics Workspace.md

 <br/><br/>

-3. Create a new page and rename it to **30 Day Billable Ingest**, and repeat previous steps for 30 days, then 7, or even as far as you’d like; up to the last 30 minutes or as far back as your retention allows.
+3. Create a new page and rename it to **30 Day Billable Ingest**, and repeat previous steps for 30 days, then 7, or up to the last 30 minutes, or as far back as your retention allows.

 <br/><br/>